 1. Get Outside

 Summer is the perfect time to get outside and there are dozens of activities to choose from.
-Whether you’re swimming, cycling or running, being outdoors is one of the best ways I know to get in tune with your body, life and the mysteries and rhythms of nature.
+Whether you’re swimming, cycling or running, being outdoors is one of the best ways I know to get in tune with your body, life, and the mysteries and rhythms of nature.
 How the sun rises to meet the sky or the way the morning fog dances on the water lend beauty to an otherwise ordinary day.
-Add in the element of moving, training and changing your body and there’s something magically in it.
-While you’re working on your workout, nature is working on you.
+Add in the element of moving, training and changing your body and there’s something magical in it.
+While you’re working on your exercise, nature is working on you.
 But don’t get stuck in a rut.
 While summer is the perfect time to run, swim or bike, it’s also a great time to try something new like yoga, rock climbing, slack-lining, or COR44’s at-home circuit training workouts.
 Mixing in low-impact workouts will give your joints rest while keeping the muscles engaged.
 These workouts focus on and train the smaller stabilizer muscles that will improve your performance by doing your regular exercises.
 Check the forecast and see what’s ahead.
 If there’s a heat advisory, you may want to opt for less intense/high impact exercise or take your workout indoors.
+See how you could even incorporate a workout in just 10 minutes a day!
+Yes, it still works!

 2. Start Early